bibtex file of my publications. Updated August 2017

 with Camila Casas and Federico Diez and Gita Gopinath.

 Most trade is invoiced in very few currencies.
 Despite this, the Mundell-Fleming benchmark and its variants focus on pricing in the producer’s currency or in local currency.
 We model instead a 'dominant currency paradigm' for small open economies characterized by three features: pricing in a dominant currency; pricing complementarities, and imported input use in production.
-Under this paradigm: (a) terms of trade are stable; (b) dominant currency exchange rate pass-through into export and import prices is high regardless of destination or origin of goods; (c) exchange rate pass-through of non-dominant currencies is small; (d) expenditure switching occurs mostly via imports and export expansions following depreciations are weak.
-Using merged firm level and customs data from Columbia we document strong support for the dominant currency paradigm and reject the alternatives of producer currency and local currency pricing.
+Under this paradigm: (a) the terms-of-trade is stable; (b) dominant currency exchange rate pass-through into export and import prices is high regardless of destination or origin of goods; (c) exchange rate pass-through of non-dominant currencies is small; (d) expenditure switching occurs mostly via imports, driven by the dollar exchange rate while exports respond weakly, if at all; (e) strengthening of the dominant currency rel- ative to non-dominant ones can negatively impact global trade; (f) optimal monetary policy targets deviations from the law of one price arising from dominant currency uctuations, in addition to the in ation and output gap.
+Using data from Colombia we document strong support for the dominant currency paradigm.

 Global Imbalances and Currency Wars at the ZLB (March 2016),